civicrm/civicrm-user-guide/docs/initial-set-up/users-contacts.md

 Every CiviCRM instance sits within a "User Framework" - a web application that handles user authentication (logging in) and gives users various levels of access to CiviCRM features (permissions).

-[Contacts](/organising-your-data/contacts.md) are the individuals, organizations and households who you track in CiviCRM.
-Users, on the other hand, are defined in this context as people who have a username and password to log into CiviCRM via the User Framework.
+[Contacts](/organising-your-data/contacts.md) are the individuals, organizations and households in CiviCRM.
+Users, on the other hand, are defined in this context as people who have a username and password to log into CiviCRM via the User Framework/CMS.
 You probably won't have a User account for every Contact in your CiviCRM instance.

 ## Drupal behavior: